-This less-known South Pacific island is a perfect spot for a family vacation of a lifetime.
+Why this lesser-known South Pacific island is a perfect spot for a family vacation of a lifetime

 Set in the South Pacific, French Polynesia is one of those exotic locations that you dream about: crystal blue waters, swaying palm trees, and exclusive one-of-a-kind resorts.
 While Tahiti is well known, it’s also become far too commercialized, losing some of its Polynesian charm.
 Geared more toward honeymooners,Bora Borais exotic for sure, but it also requires an expensive flight (or ferry ride) from Tahiti to reach, and you’ll pay more for accommodations.
 That’s why I think that Moorea is a perfect family destination.

 Equally as beautiful as other French Polynesian islands, Moorea a short 30-minute ferry ride from Papeete, Tahiti.

 If you’re arriving in Papeete in the dead of night, consider spending two nights at a more budget-friendly downtown hotel, like Hotel Tahiti Nui.
 You can recover from your jet lag, take a surfing lesson with Michel Demont, and then have dinner at the roulettes, or nightly food carts.
 The following morning, you can board the ferry to Moorea.